Rishu2607/Rishu2607/README.md

 - 👋 Hi, I’m @Rishav
-- 👀 I’m interested in Learning new Technologies and weebing around with coding.
+- 👀 I’m interested in Learning new Technologies developing skills and weebing around with coding.
-- 🌱 I’m currently pursuing BTech in Electronics and Communication Engineering
+- 🌱 I’m currently pursuing BTech in Electronics and Communication Engineering from Bharati Vidyapeeth University,Pune
-- 💞️ I’m looking to collaborate on Projects such as making Softwares, Developing Applications
+- 💞️ I’m looking to collaborate on Projects such as making Softwares, Developing Applications, Coding, Web Development
 - 📫 How to reach me on mail: rishavview@gmail.com

 <!---